Tip: Activate javascript to be able to use all functions of our website

 Moreover, KfW Development Bank works with various non-governmental organisations in the partner countries, including the World Wide Fund For Nature (WWF), Welthungerhilfe, church relief organisations and political trusts.

-More than half of the world's public expenses on development cooperation (DC) comes from the European Union (EU) and its 28 member states.
-The EU is therefore a major DC player, as well as a key trade and business partner for many developing countries and emerging economies.
+More than half of public spending on development cooperation (DC) worldwide comes from the European Union (EU) and its 27 member states.
+The EU is thus a major player in development cooperation and also an important trade and economic partner for many developing and emerging economies.

-At the same time, we advise and support partner organisations in developing countries and emerging economies during their structural reforms and thereby ensure the sustainability of these investments.
-The package of KfW's specialist expertise and the possibilities open to it as a strong bank also increase the opportunity for sustainable development success for people in European Union DC.
+In more developed countries, KfW uses its own funds in addition to public funds, which are mixed with funds from the EU Commission or other European donors.
+This means that an even higher volume is available to fight poverty, improve the living conditions of people in developing countries and protect the climate and biodiversity.
+At the same time, we advise and accompany partner organisations in developing and emerging economies in their structural reforms, thus ensuring the sustainability of these investments.
+The package of KfW's technical expertise and its possibilities as a strong bank also increases the prospects of achieving sustainable development success for people in European DC.

 As a development bank which operates in the international arena, we maintain close relationships with numerous international organisations.
 Here, we not only include non-European bilateral development institutions such as the Japan International Cooperation Agency (JICA), but primarily multilateral organisations such as the World Bank, the UN or the regional development banks, such as the African, Asian and Inter-American Development Banks.
 Our key partners also include national promotional banks in emerging economies, which – just like the KfW in Germany – support national promotional programmes for climate and environmental protection or for assisting small and medium-sized companies (SMEs).